lucasrodes/whatstk/docs/source/about.rst

 using the python library.
 The package uses `pandas <https://github.com/pandas-dev/pandas>`_ to process the data and `plotly <https://github.com/plotly/plotly.py>`_ to visualise it.

-The project is distributed under the GPL-3.0 license and is available on `GitHub <http://github.com/lucasrodes/ whatstk>`_
+The project is distributed under the `GPL-3.0 license <https://github.com/lucasrodes/whatstk/blob/master/LICENSE>`_ and is available on `GitHub <http://github.com/lucasrodes/whatstk>`_.

 First contact with whatstk
 --------------------------
-``whatstk`` is built around :func:`BaseChat <whatstk._chat.BaseChat>` object interface, which requires class method ``from_source`` to be implemented.
+**whatstk** is built around :func:`BaseChat <whatstk._chat.BaseChat>` object interface, which requires class method :func:`from_source <whatstk._chat.BaseChat.from_source>` to be implemented.
 This method loads and parses the source chat file into a pandas.DataFrame.

 Below, we use the WhatsApp implementation, i.e. :class:`WhatsAppChat <whatstk.WhatsAppChat>`, to load `LOREM chat
 <http://raw.githubusercontent.com/lucasrodes/whatstk/develop/chats/whatsapp/lorem.txt>`_.
 To test it with your own
-chat, simply :ref:`export it <Export chat>` to your computer and then use class argument ``filepath``.
+chat, simply :ref:`export it as a txt file<Export chat>` to your computer and then use class argument ``filepath``.

 .. code-block:: python